 Important items of equipment should be covered by a manufacturer’s warranty that provides suitable arrangements for repair or replacement of any defect that is found during the warranty period.
 Unless otherwise specified in the SCC, the warranty should remain valid for at least 12 months after the goods, or any portion thereof as the case may be, have been delivered to and accepted at the final destination.
 The contractor should be provided with the documentary and other evidence on which the allegation of defect is based and given opportunity to inspect the alleged defect.
 Once it has been established that the goods are defective, the contractor should be required by the terms of contract to repair or replace the defective items within a period specified in the SCC.

-The contract should specify the time by which the goods should be delivered and any installation or other service requirements and specify the circumstances in which an extension of time may be granted or liquidated damages imposed.
+The contract should specify the time by which the goods should be delivered and any installation or other service requirements and specify the circumstances in which an extension of time may be granted, or liquidated damages imposed.
 It should also make provision for cancellation of the contract and for settlement of disputes.

 Non-consultancy service contracts, such as cleaning or security, should be subject to careful monitoring to ensure that the service standards as laid down in the contract documents are maintained.
 For example, a contract for provision of security services should be subject to periodic surprise inspections to ensure that the requisite number of guards have been deployed and given the right equipment and that the contractor’s arrangements for supervision are working satisfactorily.